Marketing icon “Dino” and Jurassic friends first appeared at 1933 World’s Fair in Chicago.

-Formed by Harry F. Sinclair in 1916, Sinclair Oil is one of the oldest continuous names in the U.S. energy industry.
-Appearing among other Sinclair Oil Company dinosaurs during the 1933-1934 World’s Fair in Chicago, “Dino” quickly became a marketing icon whose popularity with children – and educational value – remains to this day.
+Harry Ford Sinclair establish his petroleum company in 1916, making it one of the oldest continuous names in the U.S. energy industry.
+Appearing among other Sinclair Oil Company dinosaurs during the 1933-1934 World’s Fair in Chicago, “Dino” quickly became a marketing icon whose popularity – and educational value – with children remains today.

 In its first 14 months, Sinclair’s New York-based company produces six million barrels of oil for a net income of almost $9 million.
 The company’s refining capacity grew from 45,000 barrels of oil a day in 1920 to 100,000 barrels of oil a day in 1926.
 Refining capacity reached 150,000 barrels of oil per day in 1932.

 The Sinclair dinosaur exhibit drew large crowds once again at the 1936 Texas Centennial Exposition.
-Four years later, even more visitors marvelled at an improved 70-foot dinosaur in Sinclair’s “Dinoland Pavilion” at the 1939-1940 New York World’s Fair.
+Four years later, even more visitors marveled at an improved 70-foot dinosaur in Sinclair’s “Dinoland Pavilion” at the 1939-1940 New York World’s Fair.

 Sinclair’s green giant and his accompanying cast of Jurassic buddies, including Triceratops, Stegosaurus, a duck-billed Hadrosaurus, and a 20-foot-tall Tyrannosaurus Rex – were again a success, especially among young people.